Here’s my second 2020 NFL Mock Draft of the draft season. There are two rounds so be sure to click the link at the bottom to see Round Two.

 The Lions are an interesting position, as it’s possible a team could look to trade up for one of the remaining quarterback prospects.
 Instead, the Lions hold on to the pick and select the top cornerback prospect in Okudah, who will get the opportunity to replace Darius Slay long term.

-4. New York Giants: Alabama OT Jedrick Wills
+4. New York Giants: Iowa OT Tristan Wirfs

 5. Miami Dolphins: Alabama QB Tua Tagovailoa

-There has been buzz building for the Dolphins to take Justin Herbert at No. 4, but I’m sticking with Tagovailoa to Miami for now.
+There has been buzz building for the Dolphins to take Justin Herbert at No. 4, but I’m sticking with Tagovailoa to Miami.
 While there are clear injury concerns with Tua, all of his medical checkups have been positive up to this point and he offers the kind of upside you’re looking for from a top-five pick.

 6. Los Angeles Chargers: Oregon QB Justin Herbert